The Singularity by Balsam Karam, translated by Saskia Vogel

 About the Author

-Balsam Karam is of Kurdish ancestry and has lived in Sweden since she was a young child.
-She is an author and librarian and made her literary debut in 2018 with the critically acclaimed Event Horizon, which was shortlisted for the Katapult Prize.
-The Singularity is her second novel, published in Sweden in 2021.
+BALSAM KARAM is of Kurdish ancestry and has lived in Sweden since she was a young child.
+She is an author and librarian and made her literary debut in 2018 with the critically acclaimed novel, Event Horizon, which was shortlisted for the Katapult Prize and won the Smaland Literature Festival’s Migrant Prize.
+Her second novel, The Singularity, originally published in Sweden in 2021, was shortlisted for the European Union Prize for Literature, the August Prize, and Svenska Dagbladet’s Literature Prize.
+Her third novel, Mörk materia – en kärleksroman (Dark Matter – A Love Story), was published in Sweden in 2025.